niravdd/aws-tools/README.md

 * _Pre-requisites_: The EC2 instance should be launched in the same VPC as the EFS volume & in one of the subnets where the EFS Volume has mount targets.

-   1. Create/Update an IAM role to allow the following permissions at minimum.
+   a.
+Create/Update an IAM role to allow the following permissions at minimum.
 Fine tune the policy, as needed.
 Attach the IAM Role to the instance (if its running without an ASG) or in the launch-config for the ASG.

 >		{
 >		    "Version": "2012-10-17",